 In connection with this offering, BofA Securities, Inc. and Morgan Stanley & Co.
-LLC, as representatives of the several underwriters of our initial public offering, have agreed to release the restrictions under the lock-up agreements that were executed in connection with our initial public offering with respect to 13,000,000 shares (up to 14,950,000 shares including the underwriters' option to purchase additional shares) of our common stock in this offering that are held by the selling stockholders, which includes 721,443 shares owned by certain of our directors and/or executive officers and their affiliated entities and 11,398,299 shares owned by the H&F Investor (up to 12,281,299 shares including the underwriters' option to purchase additional shares); provided, however, that the release of shares of our common stock held by the selling stockholders is limited to the shares actually sold in this offering.
-BofA Securities, Inc. and Morgan Stanley & Co.
+LLC, as representatives of the several underwriters of our initial public offering, have agreed to release the restrictions under the lock-up agreements that were executed in connection with our initial public offering with respect to shares (up to shares including the underwriters' option to purchase additional shares) of our common stock in this offering that are held by the selling stockholders, which includes shares owned by entities affiliated with certain of our directors and/or executive officers and shares owned by the H&F Investor; provided, however, that the release of shares of our common stock held by the selling stockholders is limited to the shares actually sold in this offering.
+BofA Securities, Inc. and Morgan Stanley &

+Co.
 LLC, as representatives of the several underwriters of our initial public offering, may, in their sole discretion, from time to time permit our stockholders to sell additional shares and waive the contractual lock-up prior to the expiration of the lock-up agreements, as they have done with respect to the shares being released in connection with this offering.